Thrush is a common fungal infection that can be passed between mum and baby.

 What causes it?

 Thrush can happen at any time.
-It thrives on broken skin; warm, moist conditions and seems to be more common after taking antibiotics.
+It thrives on broken skin and warm, moist conditions and seems to be more common after taking antibiotics.
 Breastfeeding mums with cracked nipples who are taking antibiotics for mastitis have a higher risk of thrush.

 What's the solution?